Service Changes in Response to Safer-At-Home Directive

 - Search for your lost animal.

-- Surrender an owned animal – if you feel safe to keep your animal with you, and have the resources to care for your pet during the stay-at-home order, we ask that you consider delaying your surrender to a later date.
-Feel free to contact us at email@example.com to speak with a client services representative about your specific situation, as we may have resources to assist you.
+- Surrender an owned animal – if you feel safe to keep your animal with you, and have the resources to care for your pet during the safer-at-home order, we ask that you consider delaying your surrender to a later date.
+Feel free to contact us at firstname.lastname@example.org to speak with a client services representative about your specific situation, as we may have resources to assist you.

 - Bring in a found animal – please note, we encourage individuals who find animals to file a home report and keep the animals in their homes if possible.
 If this is not feasible, please contact us at email@example.com.